What Is AMP and Why Does It Matter for Your Website?

 3. AMP Cache

-AMP Cache is like a superhero sidekick for your content.
+AMP Cache helps your web pages load really fast.
 It fetches AMP HTML pages, caches them, and then improves their performance automatically.
 When a user accesses an AMP page, it’s usually served from the AMP Cache, making it lightning fast.

 Sample Code: